bengfarrell/rgf-blog/content/blog/2012-06-04-minneapolis-blogging-chain-of-lakes-and-the-skyways.md

 [![](http://s3.amazonaws.com/thegourmez-wpmedia/2012/05/2012minneapolis034.jpg "2012minneapolis034")](http://s3.amazonaws.com/thegourmez-wpmedia/2012/05/2012minneapolis034.jpg)</div>

-Walking through them feels exactly like making your way through a huge mall with food courts all around -- the humor that Minneapolis is also home to the Mall of America was not lost on me.
+Walking through them feels exactly like making your way through a huge mall with food courts all around—the humor that Minneapolis is also home to the Mall of America was not lost on me.
 I looked up some of the best skyway eateries and dragged Ben along to one of them, the [Zen Box](http://www.zen-box.com/?sPage=lunch_menu&adv1=1) in the 6 Quebec building.

 [![](http://s3.amazonaws.com/thegourmez-wpmedia/2012/05/2012minneapolis030.jpg "2012minneapolis030")](http://s3.amazonaws.com/thegourmez-wpmedia/2012/05/2012minneapolis030.jpg)